ChristopherSchang/starter-hugo-academic/content/authors/cschang/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Quantitative Macroeconomics, Household Finance, Monetary Policy, Demographics.
+bio: My research interests include Quantitative Macroeconomics, Housing, Monetary Policy, Demographics and Household Finance.

 # Education to show in About widget